DEV SITE .48

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Sports Professional
+Entry / Progression - Sports Professional

 The usual route of entry is to participate in junior leagues or amateur tournaments where talents can be displayed.
 Players of outstanding potential are seldom overlooked and may well be approached by talent scouts to attend a trial, or by coaches who wish to develop their potential further.
 Certain sports such as football, cricket and golf, offer Traineeship / Apprenticeships (sometimes through government funded training programmes) to aspiring professionals.
 Other sports such as tennis, boxing and snooker, tend to offer immediate professional status to outstanding amateurs.